Lawrence Wetherby: Full term (1951–55)

 Neither did Wetherby ignore the needs of agriculture.
 Under his Green Pastures Program, measures were enacted to diversify crop production, improve beef production, and encourage soil conservation.
 He secured federal flood control programs for the watersheds of the Salt, Licking, Green, and Kentucky Rivers, saving valuable farmland.
 In 1952, Wetherby organized an agricultural council to consolidate the work of the state's agricultural bureaucracy.
 He oversaw completion of the state fairgrounds in Louisville, a project begun under Clements, to better display the state's agricultural products.

 Improvements in education were a hallmark of Wetherby's term as governor.
 Over the course of his administration, he increased funding to education by $20 million.
 He called for the creation of an educational television network and initiated the state's first publicly funded bookmobile program.
 He supported the 1954 Minimum Foundation Program, an amendment to the state constitution that allowed funding to be allocated to school districts based upon need rather than number of pupils.

-In 1954 and 1955 Wetherby served as chairman of the Southern Governors Conference and urged the southern governors to peacefully implement desegregation as required by the Supreme Court's decision in Brown v.
+In 1954 and 1955 Wetherby chaired the Southern Governors Conference and urged the sgovernors to peacefully implement desegregation as required by the Supreme Court's decision in Brown v.
 Board of Education.
-He was one of five southern governors that refused to sign a statement opposing integration.
+He was one of five Southern governors who refused to sign a statement opposing integration.
 In Kentucky, he appointed an advisory council of both white and black citizens to oversee public school integration, which was accomplished with little acrimony compared to other states.
-Desegregation was one issue where Wetherby and his lieutenant governor, Emerson "Doc" Beauchamp, disagreed, but because Beauchamp believed he would succeed Wetherby as governor, he did not openly oppose Wetherby's actions.
+Desegregation was one issue where Wetherby and Beauchamp disagreed, but because Beauchamp hoped to succeed Wetherby as governor, he did not openly oppose Wetherby's actions.

-Among Wetherby's other accomplishments were the creation of a Department of Mental Health and the construction of fifteen hospitals and thirty health centers throughout the state.
+Among Wetherby's other accomplishments were the creation of a Department of Mental Health and the construction of 15 hospitals and 30 health centers throughout the state.
 In 1952, he created the Youth Authority as a central point for the administration of services to delinquent children.
 He constructed new state prisons, modernized the probation and parole systems, and established a more orderly system of selecting grand and petit juries.
 He also oversaw some voting reform measures, including the provision of funds to purchase voting machines in areas where they were desired.
 He was not as successful in the area of government reform.
-He failed in his efforts to amend the state's constitution to allow the governor to succeed himself in office.
+He failed in his efforts to amend the state's constitution to allow the governor to serve consecutive terms.
 He was also unable to win support for a plan to consolidate some of Kentucky's counties.
-In 1955, the state's voters approved a constitutional amendment granting suffrage to eighteen-year-olds over Wetherby's objections.
+In 1955, the state's voters approved a constitutional amendment granting suffrage to 18-year-olds over Wetherby's objections.